Stevewho/Computational-Learning/Perceptron/Readme.md

 ## summary
-Training data has 792 instances, 1024 features, and 1 label. the input of training data  is a (792,1025) matrix
+Training data has 792 instances, 1024 features, and 1 label.
+The input of training data is a (792,1025) matrix.

-testing data without the label is for submitting the assignment of the course
+Testing data without the label is for submitting the assignment of Clarkson course